 Preparation / Material

-Bring two scenes you want to work with: one with a partner of the same sex, one with a partner of the opposite sex (we will chose one of the scenes to work with, based on the constellation of the ensemble of actors), plus a thumb-drive (minimum 16GB free storage) for your raw footage.
+Bring two scenes you want to work with: one with a partner of the same gender, one with a partner of the opposite gender (we will chose one of the scenes to work with, based on the constellation of the ensemble of actors), plus a thumb-drive (minimum 16GB free storage) for your raw footage.

 How to Apply

 The On-Camera Workshop is taught by Ragnar Freidank, co-director of the acclaimed DVD series Master Classes in the Michael Chekhov Technique, produced by the Michael Chekhov Association (MICHA).
 He directed the award-winning narrative film Beautiful Hills of Brooklyn, starring Joanna Merlin, executive producer Bob Balaban.
 (The film can be streamed online HERE for a nominal fee.)
-All scenes are filmed by Martin D. Anderson.
+All scenes during the workshop will be filmed by Martin D. Anderson.